Kalpa (time): Buddhism

-At the termination of each kalpa, the lower three rupa brahma lokas, attained through the 1st jhana, and everything below them (six heavens, Earth, etc.) are destroyed by fire (seven suns), only to later again come into being.
+At the termination of each kalpa, the lower three rupa brahma lokas, attained through the 1st jhāna, and everything below them (six heavens, Earth, etc.) are destroyed by fire (seven suns), only to later again come into being.

 In one explanation, there are four different lengths of kalpas.
 A regular kalpa is approximately 16 million years long (16,798,000 years), and a small kalpa is 1000 regular kalpas, or about 16.8 billion years.
 Further, a medium kalpa is roughly 336 billion years, the equivalent of 20 small kalpas.
 A great kalpa is four medium kalpas, or about 1.3 trillion years.

-The Buddha did not give the exact length of the maha-kalpa in terms of years.
-However, he gave several astounding analogies to understand it.
+Gautama Buddha did not give the exact length of the maha-kalpa in terms of years.
+However, he gave several analogies to understand it.